wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 ```

+### Credentials
-Next thing is to create the `userlist.txt` file.
+Next thing is to create the `userlist.txt` auth file.
 This file contains the list of users allowed in.

-Create a new user/password (note that these users are pgbouncer specific and have nothing to do with your postgres users).
+Create a new user/password.
+Note that this user is pgbouncer specific and has nothing to do with the postgres user.

-For example let's create a user called billy.
+For example add this username and password to `userlist.txt`.

 ```yaml
 "billy" "12345"
 ```

-Actually, pgbouncer expects the password as an md5 hash.
-To do this, we need to provide the username password in this format `md5<passwordusername>`, in our case it looks like this `md5<12345billy>`.
-We can use the following bash command to get the hash
+Pgbouncer expects the password as an md5 hash.
+To do this, we need to provide the username password in this format `md5<passwordusername>`, which in our case looks like this `md5<12345billy>`.

+We can use the following bash command to get the hash (if you get a `%` sign at the end of the hash, ignore it)

 ```bash
 echo -n "md5$(echo -n "12345billy" | md5sum | cut -d' ' -f1)"